f33koslav/react-starter-template/README.md

 ### assets
 ### components
 ### data
-place to store your data, JSON for example, this is not required if you use Redux, MobX or Pinia, this is not required
+place to store your data, JSON for example, this is not required if you use Redux, MobX or Pinia, this is not required, delete it if you dont need it

 ### hooks
 ### lib
 ### pages
 ### store
-place for you state management logic, Redux, Mobx, Pinia etc. this is not required
+place for you state management logic, Redux, Mobx, Pinia etc. this is not required, delete it if you dont need it

 ### styles
 ### utils